 - In a medium bowl, whisk together flour, spices, baking soda and salt until well combined.
 Set aside.

 - Bake cookies for 9-10 minutes.
-Let cool on baking sheets for 5 minutes before transferring to a wire rackt to cool completely.
+Let cool on baking sheets for 5 minutes before transferring to a wire rack to cool completely.
 Repeat with remaining dough.
 Decorate cooled cookies with royal icing (recipe follows) and sprinkles as desired.

 For the royal icing